 The Library receives dedicated funding as part of the college's Annual Operating Budget.
 Funding for the collection can be impacted by the financial status of Cosumnes River College and the entire Los Rios Community College District.
 For this reason, allocation of these funds is designed to support CRCs curriculum and is primarily determined by student need.
 Each department is represented by a faculty librarian liaison that focuses on maintaining and enhancing the collection in their assigned disciplines.
 Liaisons also collaborate with discipline faculty to purchase items that support curriculum and fulfill student needs.
 Faculty interested in making a request for purchase should follow the guidelines laid out in the Faculty Requests section of this policy.

-Gifts to the library must be routed through the Office of Philanthropy.
-This includes both monetary gifts, and gifts of books or materials.
-Please contact the Office of Philanthropy either through the Give Online Now form, or through Michele K. Steiner, Director of Donor Relations at (916) 691-7491 or firstname.lastname@example.org.
+Monetary gifts to the library must be routed through the Office of Philanthropy.
+Please use the Give Online Now form, or contact the Office of Philanthropy.

 In general, the library will receive donations of books and other materials that will enrich the collection.
 The library reserves the right to accept or reject gift items and to then catalog, display, or dispose of these items, as decided by librarians responsible for selection.
 Gifts which are not added to the library collections may be given to CRC departments or to other libraries or agencies, sold, or discarded.